Bloc by Bloc: The Arab-American vote in the shadow of Oct. 7

 Financed by Bahbah himself, Arab Americans for Trump has been coordinating events with Massad Boulos, the Lebanese-born businessman and father-in-law to Trump’s daughter Tiffany, as well as former Ambassador Richard Grenell, who was Trump’s acting director of national intelligence.
 Bahbah has met with Trump directly at least once, he says.

-A recent endorsement by Amer Ghalib, the Yemen-born mayor of Hamtramck, a Detroit suburb and the only US city with an all-Muslim local government, has helped the Trump effort.
+A recent endorsement by Amer Ghalib, the Yemen-born mayor of Hamtramck, a Detroit suburb that is the only US city with an all-Muslim local government, has helped.

 Bahbah dismisses concerns about Trump’s history of strongly pro-Israel policies and his recent pledge to bring the US “closer [to Israel] than it’s ever been.”